michaelebelle/CourseProj1660Final/README.md

 # CourseProj1660Final
-Walkthrough of Course Project
-Here are the steps I used in order to complete the Course Project 1.Get the Docker Containers
+Walkthrough of How I Complete Project Option 1 for 1660 1.Get the Docker Containers
 > I built the main application by altering the example application used in https://cloud.google.com/kubernetes-engine/docs/tutorials/hello-app.
 2. Tested other containers for hadoop, sonarqube/sonarscanner, spark, and jupyter.